Dozens feared dead in bombing of Ukrainian school | Science-Environment

 Rodion Miroshnik, a representative of the pro-Kremlin, separatist Luhansk People's Republic, said its forces and Russian troops had captured most of Popasna after two months of fierce fighting.

-The Kharkiv regional administration said three people were killed in shelling of the town of Bogodukhiv, about 50 kilometers from Kharkiv city.
+The Kharkiv regional administration said three people were killed in shelling of the town of Bogodukhiv, about 50 km (30 miles) from Kharkiv city.

 South of Kharkiv, in Dnipropetrovsk province, the governor said a 12-year-old boy was killed by a cluster munition that he found after a Russian attack.
 An international treaty bans the use of such explosives, but neither Russia nor Ukraine has signed the agreement.